 <h2 id="mental-and-emotional-state">Mental and Emotional State</h2>

-<p>🤔 <strong>Cultivate Comprehension</strong> — Understand and teach the experiences and information I encounter.<br>
+<p>🤔 <strong>Cultivate Comprehension</strong> — Understand and teach my experiences.<br>

 🌽 <strong>Embrace Abundance</strong> — Create what matters.<br>